 - Try to avoid long and exhausting walks during your stay in the Peruvian highlands on the first day.
 Make sure everyone is acclimatized before committing to such activities.

-- Make sure to pack accordingly to the current weather in Peru.
+- Make sure to pack according to the current weather in Peru.

 And last but not least, have fun!
 Peru will provide an unforgettable experience for you and your family, no matter the time or the regions you visit.
 Remember, families that travel together, stay together.